Woodman718/CapsNets/README.md

 ## 8. Citation

-If you use FixCaps for your research or aplication, please consider citation:
+If you use CapsNets for your research or aplication, please consider citation:

 ```
 @ARTICLE{9791221,